chevereto/v4-docs/application/stack/cron.md

 The command should be run by the web-server user which is `www-data` (may vary).
 To run the command in Chevereto it requires to call PHP binary at the Chevereto CLI.

-💡 Use `which php` to locate the PHP binary as its location may vary in different systems and configurations.
+💡 Use `which php` to locate the PHP binary as its location.

 Command below uses `sudo -u www-data` to run the command as `www-data` user permissions.
-PHP binary is at `php` and the Chevereto CLI is at `/var/www/html/cli.php`.
+PHP binary is at `php` and the Chevereto CLI is at `/var/www/html/app/bin/legacy`.
 The command argument passed to Chevereto is `-C cron`.

 ```sh
 sudo -u www-data php /var/www/html/app/bin/legacy -C cron